Roatan Dive Vacation

-Our typical dive day includes a 2-tank morning dive, plus a single tank afternoon dive.
-When the conditions are good (they usually are), Wednesday or Thursday’s afternoon dive will be replaced with a night dive on our own Reef House Reef.
+Typical Roatan dive packages include 2-tank morning dives, plus a single tank afternoon dive.
+When the conditions are good (they usually are), Wednesday or Thursday’s afternoon dive will be replaced with a night dive at our own reef

 Our dives are guided but flexible.
 We know you came to dive, so we don’t set limits on your bottom time.
 And we won’t ever make you feel like part of a herd.

 A typical dive here is a wall dive.
 After what’s sure to be one of Divemaster Davitt’s classic dive site briefings, he’ll ask you to “meet me in my office!”
 Some divers back-roll off the side of the boat, while others prefer a giant stride from the swim step.
 Both Davitt and our Captain, Choco, will be on hand to help if needed or to pass down camera equipment.